 The Difference A Letter Makes

-ISTJs see the world in terms of what has worked in the past, and they base their perspective on a rigid belief structure.
+ISTJs see the world in terms of what has worked in the past and base their perspective on a rigid belief structure.

 They support their beliefs with appeals to authority and suitable facts.
 They can become mired in detail.

-They seek to conserve the old ways of doing things and they especially cling to the adherence of rules and socially accepted norms, even if this negatively affects the outcome or the achieving of a particular goal.
+They seek to conserve the old ways of doing things, and they especially cling to the adherence of rules and socially accepted norms, even if this negatively affects the outcome or the achievement of a particular goal.

-The INTJ, on the other hand, is particularly adept at examining all angles of a problem and searching out many different potential solutions.
+On the other hand, the INTJ personality type is particularly adept at examining all angles of a problem and searching out many potential solutions.